hanyuhanyuhanyu/GodzamoKrazy/README.md

 ## Warning

-NOT currently compatible with __CCSE__.
+NOT currently compatible with **CCSE**: https://github.com/klattmose/klattmose.github.io/issues/47

 CCSE changes base game functions that break the switches like the season switch and the elder pledge.
 This problem exists in version **2.033** of CCSE and older, when used with Cookie Clicker version 2.048.

 ## How to use